kcoolio/Soroban-Hospital-Implementation/README.md

 # Soroban Project
 Link to the simple software architecture drawing: https://excalidraw.com/#json=u0TRp5M0IuB-cpesaQNhO,r_vz0D21lGH5a0UrrRLjpQ

+- Note that the testing done is non-exhaustive and not suitable for mainnet.

 ## Project Structure

 This repository uses the recommended structure for a Soroban project: